Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological

 In Ref.~\cite{koning2004}, the analyses using the exciton model were performed for $(N,N'x)$ reactions up to 200 MeV for various targets, and the different parameterizations for neutron- and proton-induced reactions were given based on the results.
 The value of $V$ in the case of proton-induced reactions is given as follows:

 where $E$ and $A$ are the incident energy and the target mass, respectively.
 In the case shown in Fig.~\ref{fig:phenom}, Eq.~(\ref{eq_v_proton}) gives about 25 MeV as the value of $V$.
 On the other hand, Finally, the dash-dotted line is the calculation with a typical well depth of 38 MeV.
-Using this value of $V$ corresponds to not considering the surface effects.
+Using this value of $V$ corresponds to not introducing the surface correction.

 Note that in Ref.~\cite{nakayama2022} we have performed an analysis of the double differential cross sections for the same target and incident energy at 20\textdegree.
 At such a forward angle, the components corresponding to giant resonance states were dominant in the region of $10\lesssim\omega\lesssim20$ MeV.
 On the other hand, the use of angle-integrated DX as in Fig.~\ref{fig:phenom} makes it easier to discuss the direct inelastic scattering component calculated with the Kalbach model, since the giant resonance components make up a smaller fraction of the total in the above $\omega$ region.